ifyouseewendy/notes/tech/working_with_unix_processes.md

 #### Daemon Processes
 - - -

-**Daemon processess** are processes that run in the background, **rather than under the control of a user at a terminal**.
+**Daemon processes** are processes that run in the background, **rather than under the control of a user at a terminal**.
 Common examples are web servers or database server.

 > When the kernel is bootstrapped it spawns a process called the `init` process, which `pid` is 1, and `ppid` is 0.